pyconjp/apac-2013.pycon.jp/sphinx/source/participants/index.rst

 Reception of the day
 =====================
+Reception is 7F.
+However, the time period of the keynote is 3F.

 In order to check in to PyCon JP you will need to bring with you one of the following: